Chefayoub/Gestion-utilisateurs-php/README.md

 Management of users who may have different tasks to perform

-Programming language : PHP 7.3.21, phpMyAdmin and WampServer
+Programming language : PHP 7.3.21, phpMyAdmin, Boostrap and WampServer

 Language : French